linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 05.12.2025
+- Topic: UIID
+- Directory: /posts/2025/December/05
+- Description: ``` Get your UIID (Universal Integrated Identity Decoupled) from Linkspreed and Web4!
+It is the only decentralized ID you need for Web4.
+Enjoy free cloud storage, single sign-on for all Web4 social networks, and full personalization of the Super App.
+Take back control of your digital life and secure your true ownership online! ```

 ### 04.12.2025
 - Topic: UIID v1.6
 - Directory: /posts/2025/December/04